DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 * **Nightly Releases**: packages in nightly releases are built each night using the heads of their `develop` branches.
 Generally labeled as `N<YY>-<MM>-<DD>`, e.g. `N22-11-27`.

 * **Frozen Releases**: a frozen release typically comes out every couple of months, and only after extensive testing supervised by a Release Coordinator.
-Generally labeled as `dunedaq-vX.Y.X`, e.g. `dunedaq-v3.2.1`
+Generally labeled as `dunedaq-vX.Y.X`, e.g. `dunedaq-v3.2.2`

 * **Candidate Releases**: a type of release meant specifically for frozen release testing.
 Generally labeled as `rc-vX.Y.Z-<candidate iteration>`, e.g. `rc-v3.2.1-1`

-* **Test Releases**: a type of release which broadly speaking covers a set of packages which developers wish to build against but which don't fall into any of the first three categories.
-E.g., a release which contains builds of several feature branches, or a special version of an external package.
-As of Nov-27-2022, there's not yet really a standard labeling scheme for them.

 The majority of work areas are set up to build against the most recent nightly release.
 To do so, run:
 ```sh